hsec-1/cybersecurity-portfolio/Security Auditing & Risk Assessment/reverse-gandalf-apr26.md

 *Goal*: Trying to simplify with an alternative approach

 Changed the P-W-N-D scan from a review step to a live replacement rule.
 The model started censoring random letters in normal words.
-The diet plan came back as `*reakfast`, `*unch`, `*inner`.
+During the harmless test, the diet plan came back as `*reakfast`, `*unch`, `*inner`.
 The letters it was replacing weren't even P, W, N, E or D — it was just guessing what to censor at that point.
 Meanwhile the poem still leaked the phrase.
 This change broke both the adversarial and harmless tests simultaneously.

 <br>